orb-lang/helm/doc/md/helm/modeselektor.md

    modeS.txtbuf = modeS.zones.command.contents
-   -- If we are loading an existing session, start in review mode local session = modeS.hist.session if session.session_id then
+   -- If we are loading an existing session, start in review mode local session = modeS.hist.session
+   -- #todo ugh this is clearly the wrong place/way to do this modeS.maestro.agents.session:update(session) if session.session_id then
       modeS.raga_default = "review"
       -- #todo we should probably do this in raga/review.onShift, but...